himmAllRight/himmAllRight-source/content/post/three-required-gnome-extensions.md

 date    = "2020-06-30"
 author  = "Ryan Himmelwright"
 image   = "img/posts/three-required-gnome-extensions/reading-corner.jpeg"
-caption = "My home office reading corner, Durham NC" tags    = ["Fedora","Linux", "Gnome", "Customization",] draft   = "True"
+tags    = ["Fedora","Linux", "Gnome", "Customization",]
+draft   = "False"
 Comments = "True"
 +++

 [Gnome](https://www.gnome.org) is the default desktop environment for many Linux distributions, including my distro of choice, [Fedora](https://getfedora.org).
-When Gnome 3 came out years ago, I had to install a bunch of [gnome extensions](https://extensions.gnome.org) to get a functional experience.
-These days, between becoming more familar with the Gnome workflow and the Gnome team ironing out the rougher edges of the DE, I don't need to use nearly as many extensions to get going.
-However, there are three that I don't think I could live with out.
+When Gnome 3 was first released, I had to install a bunch of [extensions](https://extensions.gnome.org) to get a functional experience.
+These days, between becoming more familar with the Gnome workflow, and the Gnome team ironing out the rougher edges of the DE, I don't need nearly as many extensions to get going.
+However, there are still three which I do not think I could live without.

 <!--more-->